Don Jack, Composer/Producer | Artist/Designer | Curator

 Don Jack interacted creatively with the world pretty much from the get-go.
 He composed his first song at six years of age and at nine, Don conducted his school’s orchestra, leading them to a national music award.

-After this early foray into leading folks to victory with creativity, Don went on to hit some important creative highlights in the UK music scene: as vocalist/drummer for the band Floodlight, the rock band Marco Polo, and in Candy, experiencing his first chart success with Burt Bacharach’s Please Stay.
+After this early foray into leading folks to victory with creativity, Don went on to hit some important creative highlights in the UK music scene: as vocalist/guitarist for the band Floodlight, drummer with the rock band Marco Polo, and singer/keyboards in Candy, experiencing his first chart success with Burt Bacharach’s Please Stay.
 If you’re a fan of WetWetWet then Don is one of the people to thank – look for his name on their records.

 Don is still making use of the insights he learned from the music business, in that industry and in others.
 And let’s face it – he has too much energy to be confined to composing for TV and video, though signed to Warner Brothers Publishing; naturally, he does that too.
 Don has written the book, lyrics and music for Loch Ness – The Monster Musical.
-On occasion, he fronts the Carnevale Radio Big Band at corporate events, and he has both directed and performed in record-breaking theatre, and magic shows in London’s West End, Broadway and Las Vegas.
-He is a regular set design and magic contributor to the ‘Got Talent’ franchise and lead creative to cultural festivals, destination resorts and dinner/show theatres internationally.
+On occasion, he fronts the Carnevale Radio Big Band at corporate events, and he has both directed and performed in record-breaking theatre, and devised content for record breaking magic shows in London’s West End, Broadway and Las Vegas.
+He is a regular contributor to the ‘Got Talent’ franchise and lead creative to cultural festivals, destination resorts and dinner/show theatres internationally.

-Don is the creator/former co-owner of the Colin Cloud, the brand which clocked up hundreds of thousands of views online (organically).
-His most recent studio projects include the Ibiza-styled music production company: DJXJD, and new country duo JIMNI, typically racking up two to three thousand streams weekly.
+Don is the creator/former co-owner of the Colin Cloud, a brand which clocked up millions of views online (organically).
+His most recent studio projects include the Ibiza-styled music production company: DJXJD, and new country duo JIMNI, typically racking up a modest two to three thousand streams weekly.

 For art’s sake.